o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/architecture.md

 description: Developer documentation explaining the terrain system architecture
 weight: 200
 ---
-At the highest level, the Terrain system consists of a Terrain Gem that relies on a number of other Gems:
+At the highest level, the terrain system consists of a Terrain Gem that relies on a number of other Gems:

 ```goat
                   .--------------.